vaibhavsagar/presentations/how-to-stop-writing-haskell/presentation.md

 ## The problem

 - Abstraction ceiling in Haskell is enormously high
-- Still delivering business value though
 - Second System effect means the replacement could be worse!

 ## Suggestions

-- Collectively agree on which subset of Haskell you are using
+- Collectively agree and enforce which subset of Haskell you are using

 # The Outgrowing